Bethabrh/portfolio-optimization/README.md

 - Discusses how the confidence interval widens further out in the horizon, and what that implies about the reliability of long-range forecasts (i.e., near-term forecasts are more trustworthy than 9–12 month projections).
 - Summarizes opportunities (expected upside scenarios) and risks (volatility, downside scenarios) implied by the forecast band.

-*(Fill in this notebook's specific forecast direction, opportunity/risk bullets, and confidence-interval discussion once finalized.)*

 ---